Usbac/aurora/README.md

 ## Features

-- ✨ **Simple**: Easy to set up and use.
-Aurora can be installed by moving its files to the root folder of your web server!
+- ✨ **User-Friendly**: Aurora is designed to be simple and straightforward, making it a breeze to set up and use.
+Just move its files to your web server's root folder to get started!

-- 🗜️ **Compact**: The Aurora codebase is extremely small and simple to understand, having less than 8k loc in total.
-In addition, it does not rely on any single external dependency other than the default WYSIWYG editor.
+- 🗜️ **Lightweight**: The Aurora codebase is incredibly compact, totaling less than 8k lines of code (loc), making it easy to grasp and work with.
+It doesn't rely on any external dependencies apart from the default WYSIWYG editor.

-- 🦄 **Elegant**: Aurora is written in clean and modern PHP.
-It follows the best coding practices and standards, making it extremely easy for developers to understand and modify.
+- 🦄 **Stylish**: Written in clean, modern PHP, Aurora adheres to the highest coding standards, ensuring it's both elegant and easy for developers to understand and customize.

-- 🛠️ **Comprenhensive**: Its admin panel (and CLI) offers you everything you may ever need to manage your next website without touching any code.
-With it you can create posts, modify pages, manage files, create/import backups, handle several users with their roles and much more.
+- 🛠️ **Comprehensive**: With its intuitive admin panel and command-line interface (CLI), Aurora offers everything you need to manage your website without delving into the code.
+From creating posts and editing pages to handling user roles and backups.

-- 📦 **Modular**: Aurora allows you to modify not only the default DBMS but also things like the WYSIWYG editor of the admin panel.
+- 📦 **Modular**: Aurora's modular design allows you to customize not only the default database management system (DBMS) but also elements like the WYSIWYG editor in the admin panel.

 ## Requirements